Michael Ignatieff: Family

-University professor, writer, broadcaster

 Early career

 Ignatieff was an assistant professor of history at the University of British Columbia from 1976 to 1978.
 In 1978 he moved to the United Kingdom, where he held a senior research fellowship at King's College, Cambridge, until 1984.
 He then left Cambridge for London, where he began to focus on his career as a writer and journalist.
 His book The Russian Album documented a history of his family's experiences in nineteenth-century Russia (and subsequent exile), and won the 1987 Governor General's Award for Non-Fiction and the British Royal Society of Literature's Heinemann Prize in Canada.

 During this time, he travelled extensively.
 He also continued to lecture at universities in Europe and North America, and held teaching posts at Oxford, the University of London, the London School of Economics, the University of California and in France.
 While living in Britain, Ignatieff became well known as a broadcaster on radio and television.
 His best-known television work has been Voices on Channel 4, the BBC 2 discussion programme Thinking Aloud and BBC 2's arts programme, The Late Show.
 He was also an editorial columnist for The Observer from 1990 to 1993.

 His documentary series Blood and Belonging: Journeys into the New Nationalism aired on BBC in 1993, winning a Canadian Gemini Award.
 He later adapted this series into a book, Blood and Belonging: Journeys into the New Nationalism, detailing the dangers of ethnic nationalism in the post-Cold War period.
 This book won the Gordon Montador Award for Best Canadian Book on Social Issues and the University of Toronto's Lionel Gelber Prize.
 Ignatieff also wrote the novel, Scar Tissue, which was shortlisted for the Booker Prize in 1994.

 In 1998, he was on the first panel of the long-running BBC Radio discussion series In Our Time.
 Around this time, his 1998 biography of Isaiah Berlin was shortlisted for both the Jewish Quarterly Literary Prize for Non-Fiction and the James Tait Black Memorial Prize.